sailpoint-oss/sailpoint-cli/cmd/connector/README.md

 # Connectors

 The `connectors` command is a CLI interface for the SaaS Connectivity Platform.
-This CLI is the best way to create and manage SaaS connectors within your IdentityNow tenant.
-Please [read our saas connectivity guide](https://developer.sailpoint.com/idn/docs/saas-connectivity) for more information.
+This CLI is the best way to create and manage SaaS connectors within your Identity Security Cloud tenant.
+Please [read our saas connectivity guide](https://developer.sailpoint.com/docs/connectivity/saas-connectivity) for more information.

 - [Init project](#init-project)
 - [Create connector](#create-connector)